MSMWHS201 – Conduct hazard analysis

 Language, Literacy and Numeracy

-Language, literacy and numeracy skills are required at a level to read, complete, interpret and communicate workplace documentation relevant to risk assessments.
+Language, literacy and numeracy skills are required at a level to read, complete, interpret and communicate workplace documents and procedures and perform basic calculations.

 Delivery Method